gtrdp/masters-thesis-guntur/LogBook/01-september.md

 		- count of unique Access point count
 		- validation of microphone sound
 		- Ground truth: actual number of people
+	- Working on example VAD matlab code, got stuck in the directory (unable to read the files).
+	- Working on the thesis draft again.

 - **Wed**
 	- Learn how TCP Dump works.
 		- Study the structure of TCP dump logs.
+	- Read literature about counting crowd using microphone.